Art History, B.A.

 Fieldwork and Research Opportunities

 SLU's art history students are not limited to the classroom.
 They take advantage of the active arts community at the University and in the surrounding St. Louis area.
 In addition to the ¶¶Òõpro Museum of Art, resources such as the Historic Samuel Cupples House and Gallery and the Museum of Contemporary Religious Art are located on the ¶¶Òõpro campus, offering students a hands-on chance to experience the artists and periods they discover in the classroom.
-The recently renovated Saint Louis Art Museum and numerous other galleries are all within a 10-mile radius of campus.
+The Saint Louis Art Museum and numerous other galleries are all within a 5-mile radius of campus.
+Grand Center, the cultural hub of St. Louis, which includes the Contemporary Art Museum St. Louis, the Pulitzer Arts Foundation, and the Sheldon Art Galleries, is within walking distance.

 The benefits of SLU's art history program also include several uniqueÌýinternship and career opportunities, both in the St. Louis region and nationally.
 On campus, the Samuel Cupples House and the ¶¶Òõpro Museum of Art regularly hire interns.
 The Missouri Historical Society and the Saint Louis Art Museum are just two of many local institutions that work with students.
 SLU students have also held internships in Washington, D.C., at the National Gallery of Art and the Smithsonian.
 Additionally, research opportunities exist at major libraries and archives.